mug-n-ai/AstrOmakase/README.md

 - **Franz**: A messaging app that combines multiple chat services into one application.
 - **GIMP**: GNU Image Manipulation Program, a versatile graphics editor.
 - **HDFCompass**: A tool for browsing and analyzing HDF5 data.
-- **Kdiff**: A diff and merge program for comparing files and directories.
+- **Kdiff3**: A diff and merge program for comparing files and directories.
 - **LaTeX Studio**: A comprehensive LaTeX editor for creating scientific documents.
 - **NordVPN**: A secure VPN service for protecting your online privacy.
 - **PDFsam**: A tool to split and merge PDF files.